bsmith89/human-gut-diversity-manuscript/outline.md

             While negative frequency dependent effects,
             such as resource limitation,
-            serve to stabilize two species interactions,
+            serve to stabilize two-species interactions,
-            third species can also contribute to these negative feedbacks, promoting stable coexistance.
+            third species can also contribute to these negative feedbacks, sometimes promoting stable coexistance.
             Predator and parasite mediated coexistance have been described theoretically [Caswell 1978] and
-            empirically [Paine 1966 (and many others, see Caswell)] The result of a new, exploitative interaction on the initial competition is partially dependent on the exact structure of the trophic network.
+            empirically [Paine 1966 (and many others, see Caswell)] The result of a new exploitative interaction on the initial competition is partially dependent on the exact structure of the trophic network.
-            A generalist predator or one which specializes on the weaker competitor will serve to quicken the rate of ecological selection.
+            Either a generalist predator or one which specializes on the weaker competitor serves to quicken the rate of ecological selection.
-            Conversely, an independent predator of each species or a predator which specializes on the stronger competitor can lead to stable coexistance.
+            Conversely, independent predators of each species or a predator which specializes on the stronger competitor can lead to stable coexistance.
-            In part due to the popularity of 16S based surveys of the microbiome,
+            In part due to the popularity of 16S based surveys of the microbiome
-            which ignore both eukaryotic and viral members of the community, studies of predators and parasites of bacteria and archaea in the human gut are lacking.
+            which often ignore both eukaryotic
+            and viral members of the community,
+            studies of predators and parasites of bacteria and archaea in the human gut are lacking.
-            Incorporating these factors may help explain the extreme biodiversity.
+            Incorporating these factors may help to explain some of the remarkable biodiversity.

         -  Niches created by mutualisms